Jack McDaniels: Tampa Bay Buccaneers

 In May 2025, McDaniels was selected to participate in the National Coaching Academy with the Tampa Bay Buccaneers as a QB Coaching Fellow.

 Central Michigan University

 In June 2025, McDaniels was hired by Matt Drinkall and Jim Chapin as Senior Offensive Analyst at Central Michigan.

+Georgetown University (Second Stint)

+McDaniels was rehired by Rob Sgarlata as the Offensive Coordinator / Quarterback of Georgetown in March 2026.

 Personal life

 Jack is the younger brother of Jeff McDaniels, former Davidson College Wide Receiver and current Offensive Analyst at Cal.